mosip/documentation/docs/adopting-lts-1.2.0.md

 _What happens after five years?_

-* Support will be available for migration to next LTS version for two years following its release.
+* Support will be available for migration to the next LTS version for two years following its release.
-* Adopter inputs and experiences will be factored in to fine tune subsequent versions.
+* Adopter inputs and experiences will be factored in to fine-tune subsequent versions.

 ## Benefits of Long Term Support